Choose one of the following artist, research their work, and prepare a 10-15 minute

 -

-John Glick - contemporary - lives in Detroit,
+John Glick - contemporary artist and full-time potter - lives in Detroit,

 Michigan